-2022 will be our 26th year at Northern Acres Resort & Campground.
-We have enjoyed the activity, energy and excitement of a revolving door of guests coming and going over the years, but as we get older we want to slow down a bit.
-We feel that the transition to weekly, monthly, and even seasonal cabin rentals will enable us to continue running the resort longer.
-In the past, we accepted short stays (2-night minimum) but for 2022 and on, we will book cabins and campsites for a week or more and will try to keep a gap between reservations.
+2025 will be our 29th year at Northern Acres Resort & Campground.
+We have enjoyed the activity, energy and excitement of a revolving door of guests coming and going over the years, and the many friends we've made along the way.
+We feel that the transition to mostly weekly, monthly, and even seasonal cabin rentals will enable us to continue enjoying the resort.
+We prefer to book cabins for a week or more now.
+Camping is available for 3 days or longer and the rate for lakeshore campsites is now $40 per night or $200 per week.
+A new campground dock has been added for 2025.
+One more change is that we need advance notice if you will need bait (minnows, leeches & crawlers) since hotter summers and increased prices make it difficult to maintain a "just-in-case" stock.
 Please contact us for more details and to set up or change reservations.

 Because part of the fun in vacationing is to escape the hectic schedules of daily life, we offer no planned activities.
 Bowstring Lake provides activities for all ages, including fishing, boating and swimming.
 Biking, hiking and wildlife watching are favorite pastimes.
 Please plan to provide appropriate parental supervision for children of all ages, especially near the water!

 We can suggest local events and sights, too, to interest almost everyone.
 The Lost Forty, Judy Garland's house in Grand Rapids, the Palace & Northern Lights Casinoes near Cass Lake and the world-famous Paul Bunyan and Babe the Blue Ox statues in Bemidji are some of the unique sights in the area.
-Duluth's zoo & great lakes aquarium, Lake Superior's North Shore Drive, and the North American Bear Center and Wolf Center in Ely are easy day trips.
+Duluth's zoo & Great Lakes Aquarium, Lake Superior's North Shore Drive, and the North American Bear Center and International Wolf Center in Ely are easy day trips.
 There is also the White Oak Casino in Deer River, less than half an hour away.

 We want to extend a warm thank you to all our guests both "new" and "old" for all the fun, excitement and friendship.
 We encourage you to plan ahead for another busy summer.
 As always, our goal is to provide you with everything you need to have your best "up north" vacation ever.